p2p-ld/nwb-linkml/docs/intro/purpose.md

 If [pynwb](https://pynwb.readthedocs.io/en/stable/) already exists, why `nwb_linkml`?

+## A Stepping Stone...

+(word on how and why we are focusing on NWB as part of a larger project)

 ## Interoperable Schema Language

 **We want to make NWB a seed format in an interoperable, peer-to-peer